 Optimized Cache Hit-ratio

-This means the vast majority of your campaign-driven audience will experience a fast performing version of the site.
-Essentially helping you scale both the performance of your website for campaigns, and significantly improving the ROI for those campaigns.
+This means the vast majority of your campaign-driven audience will experience a fast-performing version of the site.
+Essentially helping you scale both the performance of your website for campaigns and significantly improve the ROI for those campaigns.
 More new visitors are able to land on your store quicker and browse it with an enhanced user experience making you help you scale your business as well.
 No need for anxiety to creep in if your site will hold that newsletter you just sent out to your email list!

 Proactive Security Engine

-Accelerated Domains Security Engine benefits from the analysis of about 40% of all HTTP requests done on the internet before it even hits your origin server.
-What that means is that unwanted traffic like bad bots is proactively mitigated before it causes any real problems.
+Accelerated Domains Security Engine benefits from the analysis of about 40% of all HTTP requests done on the internet before they even hit your origin server.
+What that means is that unwanted traffic, like bad bots, is proactively mitigated before it causes any real problems.
 This allows your origin server to stay fully available to serve only the legit crowd.

 Through smart heuristics powered by machine learning and Servebolt’s hands-on knowledge in traffic analysis, Accelerated Domains detects malicious activities like DDoS and Brute Force attacks and mitigates them automatically without you taking any actions.

-Accelerated Domains is a fully managed service that unlike Load Balancers does not require any complex configuration or advanced server management skills.
+Accelerated Domains is a fully managed service that, unlike Load Balancers, does not require any complex configuration or advanced server management skills.
 Using Accelerated Domains is also sustainable as it prevents the server from overloading and consuming unnecessary power.
-It leverages an effective caching network to serve the fresh copies of your site.
+It leverages an effective caching network to serve fresh copies of your site.